 Once the crisis is over, it is important to continue with medical treatment and therapy.
 Longterm substance abuse treatment can help manage the symptoms of withdrawal and provide you with the tools you need to manage your sobriety.

 Recovering from a drug overdose is a great time to get committed to your sobriety.
 Many people find that a drug overdose can be the wake-up call that they have a problem.
 At The Willows, we focus on helping women recover from substance abuse disorders.
-We provide residential treatment with therapies including clinical therapy, yoga, hiking, and service work to help you heal.
+We provide holistic treatment with therapies including clinical therapy, yoga, hiking, and service work to help you heal.
 Don’t risk an overdose.
 You can conquer your addiction and take back control of your life.
 Call 855.773.0614 to find out how we can guide you to recovery.